HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

   <a href="/static/images/2019/04_Media/fig12_percentage_optimized_images.png" class="fig-mobile">
     <img src="/static/images/2019/04_Media/fig12_percentage_optimized_images.png" alt="Figure 12.
 Percent 'optimized' images." aria-labelledby="fig12-caption" aria-describedby="fig12-description" width="600">
   </a>
-  <div id="fig12-description" class="visually-hidden">Bar chart showing in the p10 percentile 100% of images are optimized, same in p25 percentile, in the p50 percentile 98% of images are optimized (2% not), in the p75 pcentile 83% of images are optimized (17% not), and in the p90 percentile 59% of images are optimized and 41% are not.</div>
+  <div id="fig12-description" class="visually-hidden">Bar chart showing in the p10 percentile 100% of images are optimized, same in p25 percentile, in the p50 percentile 98% of images are optimized (2% not), in the p75 percentile 83% of images are optimized (17% not), and in the p90 percentile 59% of images are optimized and 41% are not.</div>
   <figcaption id="fig12-caption">Figure 12.
 Percent "optimized" images.</figcaption>
 </figure>